Exscientia/physicsml/docs/source/pages/models/tensor_net.md

 ## Supervised

 The base ``tesnor_net_model`` as proposed in the original paper.
-It has the ability to output graph scalars, node scalars, and a optionally a node vector as the gradient of the graph scalars.
+It has the ability to output graph scalars, node scalars, and optionally a node vector as the gradient of the graph scalars.
 The model has the following config

 ```{toggle}